 Note the capture of a thousand samples.
 For your convenience, a time bar capture -366 is placed, observe that waddress is 36, and there is a 66 as offset (bits{7:0] from ROM to adder), summing to 102.
 At the center of the waveform (the trigger or capture 0) the raddress (Read) is 36, and again, just like in simulation, it takes one read cycle (equivalent to three write cycles) for the output to show what’s on address 36, which is 102.
 The implementation matches simulation!
-Refer to 17 below to see these results in action.
+Refer to Figure 17 below to see these results in action.

-16
+Figure 16: Signal Tap results

 Tha capture runs at the same speed as the 75MHz clock, if there is a difference of 366 captures for reading a write, how different is that from the one in simulation?